-Whether you’re dealing with a smaller space or you have all the square footage in the world to sprawl out, a higher sofa table and a set of stools comes as an excellent option to change up your seating plan and create some interest in your living room—especially if you regularly have guests or you like to catch up on Netflix while eating dinner or having a drink.Continue to 9 of 14 below.
+Whether you’re dealing with a smaller space or you have all the square footage in the world to sprawl out, a higher sofa table and a set of stools can help you to change up your seating plan and create some interest in your living room—especially if you regularly have guests or you like to catch up on Netflix while eating dinner or having a drink.Continue to 6 of 24 below.

-If you’re currently working out a way to create a more harmonious flow in your open living space, the right sofa table is going to be your best bet.
-Consider picking up a table that is similar in style to your dining room table to give the space between your living and dining areas a bit of cohesion without looking matchy-matchy.Continue to 10 of 14 below.
+If you’re looking to create a more harmonious flow in your open living space, a sofa table can create a dialogue between areas and help define zones.
+Consider picking up a table that is similar in style to your dining room table to give the space between your living and dining areas a bit of cohesion without looking matchy-matchy, and style with objects that are similar in style or color to create cohesion.Continue to 8 of 24 below.

 Add Some Greenery

-A minimalistic space can reap huge benefits from a sofa table—especially if you’re looking to add some greenery to your living room without taking up valuable real estate on a coffee table or side table.
-Consider picking up a simple, plain table and adorning it with one or two plants for a more lived in feel.Continue to 13 of 14 below.
+A minimalist space can reap huge benefits from a sofa table—especially if you’re looking to add some greenery to your living room without taking up valuable real estate on a coffee table or side table.
+Consider picking up a simple, plain table and adorning it with one or two plants for a more lived-in feel.Continue to 11 of 24 below.